Brexit & The Hospitality Industry – 5 Frequently Asked Questions

 Following June 23 2016 when a majority of those voting decided they wanted to leave the European Union, the UK awaits just what will happen next.
 At the same time, the UK’s two major political parties, the Conservative Party and the Labour are in turmoil, tearing each other apart.
 Still people are asking how, will Brexit impact on hospitality industry?

 5 frequently asked questions about Brexit & The Hospitality Industry:

 1. How will Brexit affect the Hospitality Industry?

 The answer?
 Still nobody know what will be the true impact of Brexit on the Hospitality Industry, nor on other businesses in the UK.

 2. Before the UK leaves the EU – can I come to the UK, from another EU country, to work in the Hospitality Industry?

 Yes you can.
 For two years from the start of Article 50 that starts the exiting of the UK from the EU, the UK remains a full member of the EU.
 So if you are a EU resident you can still come to the UK to work in the hospitality industry.

-What happens when the UK leaves the EU?
-Will we still be able to come and work in the UK?
+3. After the UK leaves the EU – will I still be able to come and work in the UK, from another EU country?

-When will we know more?
+5. When will we know more?